 - Inclusion/Exclusion Criteria: List the inclusion and exclusion criteria for the proposed clinical trial.
 Inclusion/exclusion criteria should take into consideration the specific risk profile of the studies to be conducted and the standard of care for that patient population.
 Provide detailed justification for exclusions. - Women and Minorities in the Study: Consistent with the Belmont Report, "Ethical Principles and Guidelines for the Protection of Human Subjects," and congressional legislation, special attention is given to inclusion of women and/or minorities in studies funded or supported by the USAMRDC.
 This policy is intended to promote equity both in assuming the burdens and in receiving the benefits of human subjects research.
 Describe the strategy for the inclusion of women and minorities in the clinical trial appropriate to the objectives of the study, including a description of the composition of the proposed study population in terms of sex/gender, race, and ethnicity, and an accompanying rationale for the selection of subjects.
+Studies utilizing human biospecimens or datasets that cannot be linked to a specific individual, gender, ethnicity, or race (typically classified as exempt from IRB review) are exempt from this requirement.
 Provide an anticipated enrollment table(s) with the proposed enrollment distributed on the basis of sex/gender, race, and ethnicity.
-The Public Health Service (PHS) Inclusion Enrollment Report is a three-page fillable PDF form, which can be downloaded from eBRAP at https://ebrap.org/eBRAP/public/Program.htm. - Description of the Recruitment Process: Explain methods for identification of potential human subjects (e.g., medical record review, obtaining sampling lists, healthcare provider identification). - Describe the recruitment process in detail.
+The Public Health Service (PHS) Inclusion Enrollment Report is a three-page fillable PDF form, which can be downloaded from eBRAP at https://ebrap.org/eBRAP/public/ Program.htm. - Description of the Recruitment Process: Explain methods for identification of potential human subjects (e.g., medical record review, obtaining sampling lists, healthcare provider identification). - Describe the recruitment process in detail.
 Address who will identify potential human subjects, who will recruit them, and what methods will be used to recruit them. - If human subjects will be compensated for participation in the study, include a detailed description of and justification for the compensation plan. - Describe the recruitment and advertisement materials.
 The recruitment materials should not be coercive or offer undue inducements and should accurately reflect the study.